Found by AI

 2. 2

-GEO is the priority right now.
-The window for first-mover advantage in AI visibility is open but closing.
-Only 47% of brands have any GEO strategy.
-The competitive bar has never been lower.
+GEO is the current priority.
+The window for first-mover advantage in AI visibility is still open.
+Only 47% of brands have any GEO strategy, and the competitive bar has never been lower.

 3. 3